About Us

 The name Esklymphology comes from the River North Esk.
 Lymphology is the study of the lymphatic system and conditions such as lymphoedema.
 The metaphor of a river seems a good way to describe the lymphatic system as it moves and balances fluid in our body (and also helps to deal with infection).

 Esklymphology was established by Dr Anne Williams in 2004.
-Anne is an experienced lymphoedema nurse consultant, and also a part-time lecturer in nursing at The University of the West of Scotland in Lanarkshire.
+Anne is an experienced lymphoedema nurse consultant, and also a retired university lecturer in nursing.
 She has a background in cancer, palliative care and community nursing, and has worked in many lymphoedema services in NHS, voluntary sector and private settings in Scotland and London.
 Anne is registered with several health insurance companies, including BUPA and Aviva, to provide lymphoedema treatment and manual lymph drainage therapy (MLD).

 Anne originally trained in the Vodder method of MLD in 1994 and has seen many positive changes in lymphoedema care and treatment over the passing decades.
 She is also an active researcher, teacher and writer, and has a variety of interest areas including lipoedema, self-care, compression therapy and manual lymph drainage.
 Anne also holds qualifications in aromatherapy, sports massage, and clinical hypnotherapy.
 Anne was awarded a PhD in 2011, for her research study into lymphoedema self-care in women who have had treatment for breast cancer.